pushchain/remix-workshops/PushChain/2-send-universal-transaction/README.md

-Learn how to execute Universal Transactions with PushChain.
-This tutorial guides you through interacting with a smart contract deployed on Push Chain Donut Testnet from any blockchain using the powerful Universal Transaction feature.
-We'll accomplish this using the PushChain SDK that makes it easy to bridge traditional blockchain silos and interact seamlessly across chains.
+Learn how to execute Universal Transactions with <a href="https://www.npmjs.com/package/@pushchain/core">`@pushchain/core SDK`</a>.
+This tutorial guides you through interacting with a smart contract deployed on Push Chain Donut Testnet from Ethereum Sepolia using the powerful Universal Transaction feature.
+We'll accomplish this using the Push Chain SDK that makes it easy to bridge traditional blockchain silos and interact seamlessly across chains.

 ## What we will do